 The famous export of Portugal – Port wine is named after Porto.
 Walk along the ancient Ribeira district through to Trindade.
 This region still stores port in the cellars along the Douro.
 You must obviously go on a port tasting tour if you are here.

 The Praia de Matosinhos beach is a few minutes away from the city center.
 Do visit the Capela Incomum.
-This unique place was a 16th-century chapel which has now been turned into a wine bar.
+This unique place was a 16th-century chapel that has now been turned into a wine bar.
 See the wine terraces in the Douro Valley while you are biking across or take a river cruise.

 Other places to see are the Casa de Serralves villa, Luis I bridge, the internal décor of the Church of São Francisco, Palácio da Bolsa, and the Praça da Liberdade.
 This place is full of little places that you can explore on your own as you walk through.